Broadband frequency filters with quantum dot chains: Electronic transport theory and central quantities

 \subsection{Levitov-Lesovik-formula}

-The Levitov-Lesovik formula~\cite{levitov1993a,schoenhammer2007a} provides the long-term cumulant-generating function for independent electronic transfers through a two-terminal junction with leads in equilibrium described by Fermi functions $f_\nu(\omega)=[e^{\beta_\nu(\omega-\mu_\nu)}+1]^{-1}$, where $\beta_\nu$ and $\mu_\nu$ denote inverse temperature and chemical potential of lead $\nu\in\{L,R\}$, respectively.
+The Levitov-Lesovik formula~\cite{levitov1993a,schoenhammer2007a} provides the long-term cumulant-generating function for independent electronic transfers through a two-terminal junction with left (L) and right (R) leads in equilibrium described by Fermi functions $f_\nu(\omega)=[e^{\beta_\nu(\omega-\mu_\nu)}+1]^{-1}$, where $\beta_\nu$ and $\mu_\nu$ denote inverse temperature and chemical potential of lead $\nu\in\{L,R\}$, respectively.
 When we consider particle transfers from left to right, it can be written as (unless noted, we use units with $\hbar=1$ and $k_{\rm B}=1$ throughout)

 where $0 \le T(\omega) \le 1$ denotes the transmission probability for transfers through the system at energy $\omega$ and $f_{\nu\bar\nu}(\omega) \equiv f_\nu(\omega)[1-f_{\bar\nu}(\omega)]$.
+The formula above holds beyond linear-response or weak-coupling regimes.
+It captures the long-term dynamics exactly in the large-deviation sense: The contribution to cumulants of reservoir particle changes that grows linearly in time is included, but any constant contributions are missed.
 The full counting statistics of particle transfers through the system is thus fully determined by a specific transmission function $T(\omega)$, and from the above formula, one is able to evaluate the cumulants of the current distribution by computing suitable derivatives with respect to the particle counting field $\chi$.
 In particular, the first two derivatives yield the stationary matter current (Landauer formula~\cite{landauer1957a}) and its noise, respectively